ozgurkara99/project-for-visually-impaired-people-gsc/README.md

 8- Connect your Android device to the same network with your computer.

-9- Run IPCam and click start server at the end of the application page.
+9- Run IP Webcam and click start server at the end of the application page.

 10- Run flask_web.py:
 `python flask_web.py`